Ariel Henry: Acting Prime Minister of Haiti

 Henry was sworn in as acting prime minister on 20 July 2021.
 During the ceremony, he called for unity and stated that he would prioritize reassuring people about restoring order and security in the country.
 He stated on 28 July that he planned to hold the long-delayed elections as soon as possible, and the government would hold dialogue with the civil society on what to do further for Haiti's progress.
 After an earthquake struck Haiti on 14 August, Henry declared a state of emergency for one month in the country and stated that all resources would be mobilized to help people affected by the quake.
 During an address to the Permanent Council of the Organization of American States on 20 August, he vowed to hold elections as soon as possible to restore democracy in the country, despite the country reeling from instability following the recent earthquake and Moïse's assassination.

 On 6 September, Henry described reducing crime in Haiti as a primary concern of his government.
 He introduced the draft of a proposed new constitution on 8 September.
 Among its provisions, the president is given further powers while the position of prime minister is abolished to allow government policies to be passed more easily.
 Government officials, ministers and presidents can also be tried before courts once they leave their office.
 Henry signed an agreement for a consensual transitional government with opposition political parties on 11 September.
-Under the agreement, a new Provisional Electoral Council will be formed which will include members of the Haitian diaspora in its functioning.
+Under the agreement, a new Provisional Electoral Council was formed which will include members of the Haitian diaspora in its functioning.
 Meanwhile, the government also agreed to hold a trial for the PetroCaribe scandal; in addition to conducting investigations into the massacres that occurred in La Saline, Bel Air and Delmas 32.
 The agreement contains provisions for the establishment of a two-headed executive of Haiti, while the country will be governed by the Council of Ministers under the leadership of Henry.
 It allows the elections to be delayed to late 2022.
 Over 169 political and civil organizations had signed the agreement until 12 September according to Henry, however he has sought support of more organizations.